qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - How can I request a read receipt?
 - How do I request read receipts in Edison Email.
 - How do I request a read receipt for emails I send

+## intent:archived_problem
+- When i archive my mail it does not appear in the archive folder it just disappears
+- How do you show All Archived folder
+- How do I access archived email
+- Some emails that I'm archiving are not able to be found in my Archive folder.
+I'm also not able to search for emails that I've archived.
+The number for Archived emails also doesn't increase as I'm archiving.
+What's wrong with this feature?
+- How can i access archived emails
+- Where do I see my archived messages?
+- How do I delete archived messages?
+- The All Archive is showing not the emails I have manually archived, but an assortment of received/sent emails.
+I can find the archived emails I received from one email by manually adding "Archive" for that one email, but Archive is not an option for the other email account.
+Please add a more functional archive feature, as I have archived many emails and now have no idea where they are.
+- How do I access Archived emails?
+- I create a new archive folder for each year on my exchange account.
+How do I set up the app to archive messages to a specific archive folder?
+- Archiving threads.
+When I try to archive a conversation, I have to archive each email.
+It’d be more useful to archive The whole conversation in one swipe.
+- I accidentally archived some emails.
+I have multiple email accounts setup.
+I don't see an archive folder.
+Where are the archives?
+I want to delete them.
+- Not sure why, but all archive is suddenly missing my work account archive.
+I can can go into the account and see them in the individual archive.
+I tried turning it off and back on for the selected archive folders.